i2group/analyze/documentation/developer_essentials_deploying.md

 8. Repeat the previous step, but replace "write" with "read" wherever it appears.
 9. Start the development version of the Intelligence Analysis Platform.
     1. Inside the **Servers** tab, double-click the **read** and **write** servers in turn.
 New **read** and **write** tabs open in the top part of the Eclipse application window.
-    2. In both new tabs, clear the **Run applications directly from the workspace** check box, and then press Ctrl+s to save the settings.
+    2. Modify the settings in both new tabs:
+        -   Clear the **Run applications directly from the workspace** check box
+        -   Click **Publishing** \> **Never publish automatically**
+        -   Press Ctrl+s to save the settings

+        Note: These settings mean that in order for any changes that you make to become apparent, you must manually publish your new code to the servers.
     3. Back inside the **Servers** tab, start the write server, followed by the read server.
 When the startup process completes, you have a running instance of the Intelligence Analysis Platform that you can control through Eclipse.

 10. To test the platform, open a web browser and navigate to http://localhost/apollo.
 You can log in to the Intelligence Portal with any of the user names and passwords that were specified in the `liberty-example-users.xml` file.